Best Paw Patrol Toys for 5 Year Olds

 This is one of the largest Paw Patrol figure sets available, including Chase, Marshall, Rocky, Rubble, Zuma, Skye, Everest, Tracker, Rex, and Liberty all in one pack.
 Every pup is in their signature uniform with realistic detailing.

-Parents frequently use these as cake toppers for birthday parties since they double as a gift the child gets to keep afterward, which is a nice bonus if a Paw Patrol birthday is coming up.
+This is the pick for a completionist who wants every character at once rather than building a collection one figure at a time.
+Parents frequently use these as birthday cake toppers since they double as a gift the child keeps afterward, which is a nice bonus if a Paw Patrol birthday is coming up.

 Fire Rescue: Marshall Rescue Fire Engine